-Please refer to section 3 'About the service provided'.
+Please refer to section 3 "Range of needs of the individuals for whom the regulated service is to be provided".

 - 4.3.
 We will consider the changes proposed and will need to be satisfied that: - a) Your service will continue to make proper provision for the well-being of people using your service; - b) is able to meet the standards required by the regulations; and - c) does not constitute a change that requires an application for a variation of your registration.